 Applicant Affirmation Language

 I affirm that I have read and understand the OptomCAS Applicant Responsibilities and Code of Conduct that are listed above.
 In addition, I affirm that all the information contained in my application is factually correct and honestly presented.
 It is understood and agreed that any information an applicant provides that is dishonest or misrepresents the applicant will be shared with all schools and colleges of optometry.
 Information will also be shared if an applicant is a “no-show” for a scheduled admissions interview.
 It is further understood that an applicant who misrepresents him/herself or otherwise acts unethically or dishonestly may be denied admission to all OptomCAS participating schools and colleges of optometry for the current and future application cycles.
-All credential data, including the application form, letters of recommendation, transcripts in support of the application, photographs, and personal statements become property of OptomCAS and cannot be returned.
+All credential data, including the application form, letters of evaluation, transcripts in support of the application, photographs, and personal statements become property of OptomCAS and cannot be returned.